Skip to main content

 Published in September 2022 by Isabella Jacoby.

-Community-Informed Recommendations for Equitable Graduation Outcomes
+Read the Community-Informed Recommendations for Equitable Graduation Outcomes brief.

 This legislative report starts with a review of Oregon’s current diploma requirements.
 Next, there is a national scan of diploma policies, followed by a summary of ODE’s statewide engagement approach and findings.
 Finally, an analysis of graduation data provides the lead-in to the recommendations for proposed changes to diploma requirements.
 Representative quotations from participants in the engagement process are provided in blue text boxes throughout.
 Through synthesis of the information gathered during this process, ODE made two determinations and developed eight recommendations for the Legislature and Oregon State Board of Education to consider.